deansy11/blackjack_ruby/README.md

 ---
-course: >-
-  Ruby on Rails
 title: >-
   Blackjack
 description: >-
-  Create a command-line game that allows one player to play blackjack against the computer.
+  A command-line game that allows one player to play blackjack against the computer.
 ---

-For this weekly assignment, you will create a one-player-against-the-computer game of blackjack.
-You will take your notes from your "Designing classes for blackjack" activity to use in writing the classes and other code for this game.

-The following restrictions apply to your game:
+A one-player-against-the-computer game of blackjack.

-* The game should start the player with $100 and bets are $10.
+* The game starts with a player hand value of $100.
+Bets are $10.
 * The only valid moves are hit and stand.
-* Allow the player to keep playing as long as they have money.
+* Player can continue opting-in to additional rounds as long as they have money.
 * The dealer uses one deck in their shoe and reshuffles after each round.

-Traditionally in blackjack, the dealer has one card visible.
-Implementing this can be considered optional.

-### Getting user input

-One thing you will have to do in this project that you have not before is get user input from the command line.
-In Ruby, the [`gets` method](https://ruby-doc.org/core-2.4.1/Kernel.html#method-i-gets) will let you do this.
-An example:
+User contribute input from the command line.
 ```irb
 irb(main):001:0> name = gets
 Keelan